driconrikus/archdl_test/README.md

 # archdl_test
-Unit tests with ruby for ArchDaily
+Solving the picking problem.
+(Unit tests with ruby for ArchDaily)

 # Requirements
-* Linux preferrably, due to the nature of ruby being troublesome under Windows, although it will work if set up correctly.
+* Linux preferably, due to the nature of ruby being troublesome under Windows, although it will work if set up correctly.
 * Ruby 2.7.1 (Please use rbenv for a better experience!)

 # How to test?